faizilham/msc-thesis/main/ch6_collection_extension.typ

     &&& quad space space.sixth { omega_i |-> bot | p_i in "Params" and utv_i = omega_i} )\
 $ <eq:UtilAnnoConstrStart>

 @eq:UtilAnnoConstrReturn shows the constraint function for return statement nodes, given $(sp, yp) = evalentry(p)$.
-This constraint is only trivially updated to include the lattice changes, meaning that returning a value is still counted as utilizing the value.
+This constraint is only updated to include the lattice changes, meaning that returning a value is still counted as utilizing the value.

 $
   &evalexit(mono("p: return" lbl(e))) &&= (sp[c |-> {UT} | c in "Sources"(p, e) and "type"(lbl(e)) "is Utilizable"], yp)\